In-Store Refrigeration Care

 Monitor Temperature Consistently

-Use temperature monitoring systems to continuously track the performance of refrigeration units.
+Use temperature monitoring systems to track the performance of refrigeration units.
 Set alarms for any deviations from the desired temperature range to address issues immediately.

 Check Door Seals

 Inspect door seals and gaskets for any signs of damage or wear.
-Endure damaged seals are replaced promptly to ensure the units are properly sealed and preventing cold air from escaping and warm air from entering.
+Ensure damaged seals are replaced promptly to ensure the units are properly sealed and preventing cold air from escaping and warm air from entering.

 Maintain Proper Airflow